mohitmishra45/MediPredict/IEEE_PAPER_DRAFT.md

 Uses a tree-like graph of decisions.
 It splits the dataset into subsets based on the most significant attribute (Gini Impurity) at each node.
 It was selected for Liver Disease to capture non-linear relationships between enzymes.

+D. AI-Based Heart Disease Prediction Framework

+Cardiovascular diseases are the leading cause of death globally.
+Our proposed AI-based module for Heart Disease specifically targets early identification using physiological markers.

+1) **Feature Engineering**: The model utilizes 13 critical clinical features including Chest Pain Type (cp), Resting Blood Pressure (trestbps), and Serum Cholesterol (chol).
+We applied correlation matrix analysis to select these features, ensuring minimal redundancy.

+2) **Model Architecture**: The Gaussian Naive Bayes (GNB) algorithm was employed.
+Unlike discriminative models like Logistic Regression, GNB is a generative model that learns the joint probability distribution $P(X, Y)$.
+   \[
+   P(x_i | y) = \frac{1}{\sqrt{2\pi\sigma_y^2}} \exp \left( -\frac{(x_i - \mu_y)^2}{2\sigma_y^2} \right)
+   \]
+   This assumption of feature independence allows the model to perform robustly even with limited datasets, achieving a high recall rate which is crucial for medical emergencies.

+3) **Generative AI Assistant**: Complementing the GNB model, the platform integrates a Large Language Model (Google Gemini) to provide qualitative analysis.
+Users can interact with the AI to understand their "High Risk" or "Low Risk" classification, asking questions like "How does cholesterol affect my heart risk?", making the system not just a diagnostic tool but an educational one.

 IV.
 EXPERIMENTAL ANALYSIS AND RESULTS

 The models were evaluated on a held-out test set (20-40% of original data).
 We compared four algorithms for each dataset: Logistic Regression (LR), KNN, Naive Bayes (NB), and Decision Tree (DT).